ArgoCD vs Terraform

 Pros

-- Git-centric workflow with complete audit trail and easy rollbacks
+- Git-centric workflow provides complete audit trail and easy rollback capabilities

-- Intuitive web UI with real-time application status and sync information
+- Intuitive web UI with real-time synchronization monitoring and application health visibility

 Cons

-- Steep learning curve for teams unfamiliar with GitOps concepts and practices
+- Steep learning curve for teams new to GitOps and declarative deployment patterns

 Terraform